Aboudjem/ERC-3643/README.md

 ## Conclusion

-Raptor, as a lighter and more optimized version of T-Rex (ERC-3643), is designed to bring the power of security tokens to the community in an accessible and understandable format.
-Dive
+Raptor is my personal, educational take on the T-Rex (ERC-3643) standard.
+It's here to help make the world of security tokens more accessible.
+Take a look, learn something, and remember to get in touch with @TokenySolutions if you want to use the ERC-3643 in production.